pierrediedhiou/cybersecurity-journey/glossary.md

 vulnerable service
 - **Reverse Shell** — A connection initiated from the target back to the attacker's machine, used to gain remote control
+- **Referrer-Policy** — An HTTP header that controls how much referrer information is sent when a user clicks a link
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction